-The first thing to keep in mind: you’re not required to invite anyone from your workplace.
+The first thing to keep in mind: you’re not required to invite anyone from your workplace in terms of etiquette.
 If you don’t feel particularly close with any of these people, there is no obligation to send them an invitation.
 However, chances are, friendships have formed to some degree, and you may be considering sending out a few saves the dates to your office mates.
 If that’s the case, here is what you should remember.

-- If you work with a small number of people, word will get around quickly.
-As much as you may chat with Beth on the other side of the divider, there’s still a good chance she could spill the beans to the two ladies you didn’t invite.
+As much as you may chat with Beth on the other side of the divider, there’s still a good chance she could spill the beans to the two ladies you didn’t invite to your wedding.
 If your office includes less than 15 people, your coworkers will likely know about your wedding, and they may discuss it.
-The exclusion of some may cause tension, and the last thing you want is for that tension to affect your day-to-day business.
-In this situation – unless you have coworkers that you cannot stand – we recommend the “all or nothing” approach if you're worried about hurting someone's feelings.
+The exclusion of some may cause tension or hurt feelings, and the last thing you want is for that tension to affect your day-to-day business.
+In this situation – unless you have coworkers that you absolutely cannot stand – we recommend the “all or nothing” approach if you're worried about hurting someone's feelings.
 Send out invites to everyone in the office, or no one.

-- Keep your final numbers in mind.
-Putting down a few extra people may not seem like a big deal in theory, but factor in your family, your close friends, your future spouse’s nearest and dearest, plus your coworkers’ significant others, and your guest list may soon be overflowing.
+Putting down a few extra people may not seem like a big deal in theory, but once you factor in your family, your close friends, your future spouse’s nearest and dearest, plus your coworkers’ significant others, your guest list may soon be overflowing.
 If your budget and venue allows for your coworkers and their sweethearts to be added comfortably into your big day, all the more reason to invite them!
 If not, it's often best to say you were limited by the venue if they ask.

-- Only you know your relationship with your boss.
-Just like your coworkers, you are under no obligation to invite your boss – or bosses – to your ceremony.
+Just like your coworkers, you are under no obligation to invite your boss – or bosses – to your wedding ceremony.
 It’s up to you whether or not you’d like to include them, based off of your personal and professional relation with them, as well as your knowledge of their temperament and sensitivity.
 For example, if your relationship with them is cordial, but you know they’d feel offended if they discovered they weren’t invited to your big day – especially if other coworkers are – then it might be wise to send them an invitation.
-For the bosses that really feel like a part of your work family, they’ve made your decision very easy already.
+For the bosses that really feel like a part of your work family, they’ve made your decision very easy already!